Equipment module stable¶

 Commissioned --> Active: activate_asset

-Active --> Maintenance: enter_maintenance
+Active --> Maintenance: enter_asset_maintenance

-Maintenance --> Active: restore_from_maintenance
+Maintenance --> Active: exit_asset_maintenance

 Commissioned --> Decommissioned: decommission_asset